Working with young children and adolescents-where do we start?

 With younger children some therapists will work in a somewhat indirect work through play therapy.
 Through the use of play and stories children are able to work through their past hurts and worries as well as discover ways forward and resolutions through their own inner resources.
 This indirect approach can be important for young children as they are often not able to put into words their feelings and experiences in the way an adolescent or adult may do.

 If you are considering therapy for a child you know it is vital to find a therapist who you feel can meet the needs of your child.
 Please feel free to contact me for a free consultation and to ask me about anything you are unsure about.
-Please note that I offer sessions for children ten years old and older.
+Please note that I offer sessions for children eleven years old and older.